Lexus RC: RC F Track Edition/Performance Package (2019)

 The RC F Track Edition (or Performance Package) was unveiled at the January 2019 North American International Auto Show as the track-focused variant of the RC F. It has a similar styling direction to the other updated RC models.
 The car features performance upgrades and weighs 80 kg less than the standard RC F. Weight-saving measures include lighter 19-inch wheels, carbon-ceramic brake rotors, a titanium muffler and exhaust pipes and extensive usage of carbon fiber.
 The Track Edition began sales in April 2019 and is available in white or matte gray with red interior color.

+RC F Final Edition (2025)

+The RC and RC F will be discontinued after 2025, with production slated to end in November.
+The RC F will receive an exclusive Final Edition to sunset the RC line.
+The RC F Final Edition comes with features such as automatic folding mirrors, rocker panels, carbon fiber roof, triple-beam LED headlights, active rear wing, red brake calipers, 19-inch BBS alloy wheels, front spoiler, and rear diffuser as standard on the exterior, while the interior receives a 10.3-inch touchscreen, Mark Levinson premium audio system, bespoke black and red leather/Ultrasuede upholstery, and a carbon fiber Final Edition emblem featuring the limited production number fitted to the console.
+The RC F Final Edition comes in four colors: Radiant Red, Ultra White, Incognito, and Sonic Iridium.

 Motorsports

 Super Taikyu

-Being fielded Sard racing in 2015 and then after by several private teams such as Tracy Sports, the RC 350 has won several championships in Japan's Pirelli Super Taikyu Endurance series under the ST-3 class.
+Being fielded by SARD Racing in 2015 and then by several private teams such as Tracy Sports, the RC 350 has won several championships in Japan's Super Taikyu Endurance series under the ST-3 class.
 The RC F is also a popular contender.